 Chiang Mai is probably the number one touristy destination of South East Asia and as you can imagine, there are many interesting things to do during your first time as a tourist.

-However, if this is your first time in South East Asia it is very easy to be lured by dubious people into trying out unethical activities that end up harming both animals and humans.
+However, if this is your first time in Northern Thailand it is very easy to be lured by dubious people into trying out unethical activities that end up harming both animals and humans.

 Come join me on this overview about the best wonders of Chiang Mai my friends!
 Enjoy!